-Material relating to persons having origins in any of the black racial groups of Africa.
+Material relating to Americans having origins in any Black racial groups (historically referred to as Negroes).

-Material relating to persons of advanced age, including government policy for and concerning the aged, and the aged as a collective group.
+Material relating to persons of advanced age (historically referred to as aged, elderly, or senior citizens), including government policy for and concerning older adults, and older adults as a collective group.

 Material pertaining to the acquisition and dissemination of information on agriculture programs; experiment station programs; research in crop and livestock production; farm management and pest control.